Thursday, December 20

 Tickets that are not claimed 20 minutes into the ceremony will be released to the general public.
 Please ensure that you or your guests pick up your tickets before this time.

 Note: In the interest of time and tracking, tickets cannot be distributed through campus or U.S. mail.

-Unsure if you'll be graduating with honors, or when you'll get your diploma?
+Unsure if you will be graduating with honors, or when you will get your diploma?
 Concerned about your student account's outstanding balance?
-Make sure you're squared away for graduation day.
+Make sure you are squared away for graduation day.

 Latin Honors are awarded to eligible students earning their first baccalaureate degree.
 To be considered for Latin Honors students must complete a minimum of 64 credits in residence at St. Catherine University.
 Latin Honors are awarded upon completion of all graduation requirements with the following institutional grade point average (resident courses only, no transfer courses included):

 The honors awarded are noted on your transcript and in the program at Commencement.